The Ultimate No (or Low!) Cost Way to Market Your Writing Business

 My own experience is also instructive.
 One presentation resulted in the acquisition of a client who paid over $2,500 for four pages of copy for his website (I hope he isn’t reading this!).
 I’ve continued to have similar experiences in which I have acquired ongoing social media and blogging clients and, of course, speech writing and communication consulting projects, which is my target niche.

-Thus far in this series, we’ve looked at how to find and approach the audiences that would want to hear what you have to say (see my article “The Ultimate No (or Low!)
-Cost Way to Market Your Writing Business Part 1”.
+Thus far in this series, we’ve looked at how to find and approach the audiences that would want to hear what you have to say.
 Then we examined how to go about creating the blueprint for your talk (see “The Ultimate No (or Low!)
 Cost Way to Market Your Writing Business Part 2”) so you’ll have the audience eating out of the palm of your hand.

 In this final installment, I’m going to show you how to convert these no-fee speeches into ongoing business.
 Unless you take this last and final step, you might as well hold a sign on a street corner that says, “Will speak for food.”